-Now, for the first time, Libby Rak Jewellery is coming to London, taking part in The Jewellery Cut Live boutique show at Mayfair’s Royal Institution onOctober 11th & 12th, 2020.
+Now, for the first time, Libby Rak Jewellery is coming to London, taking part in The Jewellery Cut Live in association with Fuli Gemstones in 2021.
 Ahead of this landmark moment, we put some questions to Rak to find out more about this exciting contemporary designer.

 Tell us about your brand.

 “We are a contemporary jewellers based in the busy Cotswold town Woodstock.
 We work in all precious metals, and both precious and semi-precious gemstones, working using traditional techniques.
 We offer a bespoke and remodelling service, which has become increasingly popular, especially with engagement and bridal jewellery.
 I specialise in remodelling jewellery.”

 “I am inspired by the stunning gemstones I source from various gemstone dealers.
 I meticulously go through bundles of stones and choose the ones I think are special.
 I enjoy framing the stones and showing them off to their full potential, occasionally adding some added sparkle with diamonds or interesting shapes.
 I am also fascinated by gemstones and the natural colours that come from the ground.
 I find it incredible, so the majority of my jewellery is based around gemstones.”

 What made you want to become a jewellery designer?